 4. God is still Faithful.

 My experience of depression tells me time and time again that God is faithful.
 He is working even when we don’t feel it.
 And God is close to the broken hearted.
 This shouldn’t be a surprise.
 Think about Jesus.
 He was called ‘Emmanuel’ – God is with us.
 His humanity is a tangible expression that God is near.
 We don’t worship a distant God but one who physically entered into the daily grind, endured grief and agonised before suffering on the Cross.
-This is a God who has been through the darkness and will enter into yours.
+In Jesus, we have a God who has been through the darkness and enters into yours.